DIY Camera Case Customization

 First Pictures From The Hasselblad

-After shooting a few test rolls of film to check shitter seeds, apertures, focusing and other functions on the 501CM, I took it on a local outing in downtown Huntsville, Alabama.
+After shooting a few test rolls of film to check shutter seeds, apertures, focusing and other functions on the 501CM, I took it on a local outing in downtown Huntsville, Alabama.
 While I took both the 40mm and 100mm lens, the only lens I used was the 40mm.
 While optically not as good as the later (and much more pricy) Hasselblad IF CFE lens, it has about half the distortion.
 Since I shoot urban landscapes and Photoshop can’t fix a darkroom print, straight lines are important to me.
 One setting if the FLE covers the range of 2 meters to infinity, so I didn’t find much need to change it for the kind of shooting I do.

 Need I mention that Hasselblad doesn’t make any cockamamie claims that their lenses are only designed to focus out to the hyperfocal distance?